DOXiCORA/corxOS-Public/README.md

 # corxOS//PUBLIC

-Welcome to corxOS, a modern operating system designed for speed, stability, and security.
-NewOS is built to provide an intuitive user experience with a focus on productivity and efficiency.
+Welcome to corxOS, a modern operating system designed for speed, stability, and security. newOS is built to provide an intuitive user experience with a focus on productivity and efficiency.

 ## Features